vaexey/MachineV/README.md

 3. Simple assembler that works well with custom instructions
 4. Simple character-based GPU with VGA output (target device clock must be divisible by 25MHz)
 ### Status
-Project is still in its development stage
+~~Project is still in its development stage~~ Archived, PoC target achieved.